scottadkin/Syphon-Filter-NTSC-Cheats/README.md

 - Bullets To Fire In Current Burst + 1D
 - Pause between fire bursts(+1b from ammo offset)
 - ? set to 0 to make ai rapid fire m16(-7 from pause between bursts)

+last shot fired -227B8 from ai health?? another was 22BB8?? another was 22B6C??

 ## Random tests